 In addition, Arena is available at the IT&E PC Lab on the first floor of the engineering building, room 1506.
 When doing term project and a professional version is needed, the instructor can also lend Arena professional license to students' machines.
 The professional version allows you to run much bigger models.
 However, you must only use it for educational purpose!
 If you have a Windows-based computer with an Ethernet port (Windows virtual machine on Mac does not work), you can borrow an Arena professional license to use on your own PC.
-To do so, you must download and install the FactoryTalk Activation Manager from Rockwell Automation (https://activate.rockwellautomation.com/).
+To do so, you must download and install the FactoryTalk Activation Manager from Rockwell Automation (it comes as part of your Arena installation file).
 You can then bring your laptop to the instructor's office to borrow a professional license.
 You must agree to leave the computer with the instructor for about 10 minutes to go through the procedure of checking out a license to your local machine.
 There is a limit of total number of licenses available.
 Each team will only be guaranteed one license.